-The FDIC defines "Minority Depository Institution" as any federally insured depository institution where (1) 51% or more of the voting stock is owned by minority individuals who are US citizens or permanent legal US residents or (2) the institution serves a predominantly minority community and its Board of Directors is majority minority (U.S. FDIC, 2023).
-"Minority" individuals include "Black American, Asian American, Hispanic American, or Native American" (U.S. FDIC, 2023).
-As of Q1 2023, there were 148 MDI banks across over 34 states, the District of Columbia, Puerto Rico, and Guam, making up approximately 3% of all banks; and over 500 MDI credit unions across over 30 states, the District of Columbia, Puerto Rico, and Guam, making up 10% of all credit unions (Jacokes, 2023).
+The FDIC defines "Minority Depository Institution" as any federally insured depository institution where (1) 51% or more of the voting stock is owned by minority individuals who are US citizens or permanent legal US residents or (2) the institution serves a predominantly minority community and its Board of Directors is majority minority (U.S. Federal Deposit Insurance Corporation [FDIC], 2023).
+"Minority" individuals include "Black American, Asian American, Hispanic American, or Native American" (U.S. Federal Deposit Insurance Corporation [FDIC], 2023). there were 148 MDI banks across over 34 states, the District of Columbia, Puerto Rico, and Guam, making up approximately 3% of all banks; and over 500 MDI credit unions (Jacokes, 2023).

-Of the 198 CDFI certified banks, 32 (16%) are MDIs; with approximately 22% of MDI banks certified as CDFIs.
+Of the 198 CDFI certified banks, 32 (16%) are MDIs, with approximately 22% of MDI banks certified as CDFIs.
 The National Bankers Association (NBA) is the leading trade association for the country's bank MDIs.
-Their members include Black, Hispanic, Asian, Pacific Islander, Native American, and womenowned and operated banks across the country who are on the front lines of closing the racial wealth gap by providing access to credit to low- and moderate-income (LMI), minority, and underserved communities.
+Their members include Black, Hispanic, Asian, Pacific Islander, Native American, and womenowned and operated banks across the country that are on the front lines of closing the racial wealth gap by providing access to credit to low- and moderate-income (LMI), minority, and underserved communities.
 Many of their members are also CDFIs.